 Preprocessing input samples is the act of refining, organizing, and cleaning each sample in a dataset before it is presented to a machine learning model for processing.
 This is critical because it allows us to tailor our dataset by standardizing the scale of all samples and removing anomalous or extreme-outlying datapoints.
 This prevents a model from accidentally overfitting or learning from any of the quirks that may arise out of raw or untidy data.

-For preprocessing out ASL dataset, we subject each input image/batch to the following preprocessing procedure, and motivate that step.
+For preprocessing out ASL dataset, we subject each input image/batch to the following preprocessing procedure,as motivated and described below..

 Image Cropping – Crop the 8 outermost pixels from the top, bottom, left, and right sides of each sample.
 This brings the input size from (3 x 200 x 200) down to (3 x 184 x 184).
 From manually exploring the dataset, we can see that each image is in general centered within the frame, therefore removing an 8-pixel border removes no vital information while also greatly reducing the input dimensionality of the model.
 This also has the added bonus of allowing for fewer parameters withing the rest of the neural network.